-(a) Legal and accounting compliance fund-major party candidates- (1) Sources. (i) A major party candidate may accept contributions to a legal and accounting compliance fund if such contributions are received and disbursed in accordance with this section.
+(a) Legal and accounting compliance fund-major party candidates-(1) Sources. (i) A major party candidate may accept contributions to a legal and accounting compliance fund if such contributions are received and disbursed in accordance with this section.
 A legal and accounting compliance fund may be established by such candidate prior to being nominated or selected as the candidate of a political party for the office of President or Vice President of the United States.

-(A) All solicitations for contributions to this fund shall clearly state that such contributions are being solicited for this fund.

-(B) Contributions to this fund shall be subject to the limitations and prohibitions of 11 CFR Parts 110, 114, and 115.

-(ii) Funds remaining in the primary election account of a candidate, which funds are in excess of any amount required to be reimbursed to the Presidential Primary Matching Payment Account under 11 CFR 9038.2, may be transferred to the legal and accounting compliance fund without regard to the contribution limitations of 11 CFR Part 110 and used for any purpose permitted under this section.
+- (A) All solicitations for contributions to this fund shall clearly state that such contributions are being solicited for this fund. - (B) Contributions to this fund shall be subject to the limitations and prohibitions of 11 CFR parts 110, 114, and 115. - (ii) Funds received during the matching payment period that are remaining in a candidate's primary election account, which funds are in excess of any amount needed to pay remaining primary expenses or any amount required to be reimbursed to the Presidential Primary Matching Payment Account under 11 CFR 9038.2, may be transferred to the legal and accounting compliance fund without regard to the contribution limitations of 11 CFR part 110 and used for any purpose permitted under this section.
+The excess funds so transferred may include contributions made before the beginning of the expenditure report period, which contributions do not exceed the contributor's limit for the primary election.
+Such contributions need not be redesignated by the contributors for the legal and accounting compliance fund. - (iii) Contributions that are made after the beginning of the expenditure report period but which are designated for the primary election, and contributions that exceed the contributor's limit for the primary election, may be redesignated for the legal and accounting compliance fund and transferred to or deposited in such fund if the candidate obtains the contributor's redesignation in accordance with 11 CFR 110.1.
+Contributions that do not exceed the contributor's limit for the primary election may be redesignated and deposited in the legal and accounting compliance fund only if- - (A) The contributions represent funds in excess of any amount needed to pay remaining primary expenses; - (B) The redesignations are received within 60 days of the Treasurer's receipt of the contributions; - (C) The requirements of 11 CFR 110.1 (b)(5) and (l) regarding redesignations are satisfied; and - (D) The contributions have not been submitted for matching.

-(iii) Contributions that are made after the beginning of the expenditure report period but which are designated for the primary election, and contributions that exceed the contributor's limit for the primary election, may be deposited in the legal and accounting compliance fund if the candidate obtains the contributor's redesignation, or a reattribution to a joint contributor, in accordance with 11 CFR 110.1.
-The contributions so received and deposited shall be subject to the contribution limitations applicable for the general election, pursuant to 11 CFR 110.1(b)(2)(i).
+All contributions so redesignated and deposited shall be subject to the contribution limitations applicable for the general election, pursuant to 11 CFR 110.1(b)(2)(i).

-(2) Uses. (i) Contributions to the legal and accounting compliance fund shall be used only for the following purposes:

-(A) To defray the cost of legal and accounting services provided solely to ensure compliance with 2 U.S.C.
-431 et seq., and 26 U.S.C.
-9001 et seq., in accordance with 11 CFR 9003.3(a)(2)(ii);

-(B) To defray in accordance with 11 CFR 9003.3(a)(2)(ii)(A), that portion of expenditures for payroll, overhead, and computer services related to ensuring compliance with 2 U.S.C.
-431 et seg. and 26 U.S.C.
-9001 et seg.;

-(C) To defray any civil or criminal penalties imposed pursuant to 2 U.S.C.
-437g or 26 U.S.C.
-9012;

-(D) To make repayments under 11

-CFR 9007.2: